 - If you live with your partner, you do not automatically have a right to their share of any property or possessions in the event of their death and vice versa.

-These potential issues become particularly relevant and often problematic if something goes wrong in the course of a relationship, such as in the event of a separation or a death.
+These potential issues for unmarried couples become particularly relevant and often problematic if something goes wrong in the course of a relationship, such as in the event of a separation or a death.
 Whilst these are understandably unwelcome thoughts, taking appropriate steps early on can be a reassuring exercise and will serve to limit the possible future risks and their impact.

 The Formalities – minimising risk